Upcoming payment system downtime (12 April)

 Some children find it difficult to settle, and may be worried about being alone.
 Common issues that stop good sleep are:

-If you think your child is worried about something you can find way to help on the ‘getting help’ page in the social and emotional support section of the Local Offer
+If you think your child is worried about something, you can finda way to help on the ‘getting help’ page in the social and emotional support section of the Local Offer

 You can find out more from The Sleep Charity and Cerebra Sleep Tips

-Sleep hygiene advice works to try and increase melatonin and reduce stress so if children are stressed by the withdrawal of screens, or they have tried to avoid screen use and it does not work, then it is more about reducing stress at bedtime.
+Sleep hygiene advice works to try to increase melatonin and reduce stress so if children are stressed by the withdrawal of screens, or they have tried to avoid screen use, and it does not work, then it is more about reducing stress at bedtime.

 It would be helpful to fill in a sleep diary for two weeks, as it will help pinpoint any difficulties.